SUMMARY: Do not risk your eyesight. Avoid refractive surgery.

 Visual complications listed in above table are still present, neither worsened nor improved.

-Adjusting to these defects has taken time, but my brain has somewhat adapted to the injury (what choice does it have?) and I'm learning to cope.
+Adjusting to these defects has taken time, and I'm learning to cope.

 I've been contacted by ~6 people in 2003 who've asked me whether they should have LASIK performed and I caution them to (1) find the right surgeon and (2) only proceed if they feel they can no longer live with their current, corrected vision because it's a precious gift that cannot be restored easily.